agama-project/agama-project.github.io/docs/user/unattended/storage.md

 calculation can be performed.

 On the one hand, the device may directly contain a `filesystem` entry specifying a mount point.
 Agama will then use the settings of the product to set the size limits.
+In Agama Jargon, the "product" is the operating system being installed.
+And each product specifies the default size ranges for its relevant file systems like "/", "swap", "/home", etc.

 On the other hand, the size limits of some devices can be omitted if they can be inferred from other related devices following some rules.